rit-construct-makerspace/access-control-documentation/docs/ACS Website/User Management.md

 ## Roles

 The website supports 3 tiers of user, to restrict access to certain resources and menus.
+1 user role, and 2 levels of staff roles

+!!! note
+    "Staff" is conversationally used to refer to both the [Maker Mentor](#mentor-role) and [Staff](#staff-role) roles.
+When referring specifically to the "Staff" role, it will be capitalized.

 ### Maker Role